-Trade mark infringement may constitute a criminal offence if it is conducted in the course of trade, and may be prosecuted in criminal law proceedings.
-The initiation of criminal investigations requires the trade mark owner to file a complaint with the public prosecutor, unless the trade mark infringer acts systematically for financial gains or as a member of a criminal organisation; in these cases the public prosecutor may initiate criminal investigations ex officio at any time upon becoming aware of a trade mark infringement.
-Such a criminal investigation may eventually lead to criminal proceedings against the alleged infringer.
+Trade mark infringement may constitute a criminal offence if it is conducted in the course of trade and may be prosecuted in criminal law proceedings.
+The initiation of criminal investigations requires the trade mark owner to file a complaint with the public prosecutor, unless the trade mark infringer acts systematically for financial gains or as a member of a criminal organisation; in these cases, the public prosecutor may initiate criminal investigations ex officio at any time upon becoming aware of a trade mark infringement.
+A criminal investigation may eventually lead to criminal proceedings against the alleged infringer.
 A trade mark owner may benefit from criminal investigations and proceedings by possibly having the authorities search the premises of the infringer, confiscating goods in a fast and efficient way and inspecting the files in order to gain information on the alleged infringer as preparation for a civil law action for damages.

 In order to obtain border control actions against potential trade mark infringements, an application has to be filed with the customs authorities.
 Once such an application has been processed and control measures have been granted, the customs authorities will seize goods entering or leaving the territory of Germany or the EU which are found to be infringing.
 If the owner of the goods does not oppose the seizure within two weeks, the goods will be confiscated.
 In the case of an opposition by the owner of the goods, the trade mark owner is requested to obtain a court decision confirming an infringement of its trade mark.
-If infringement cannot be established, the trade mark owner may be liable for damages.
-If infringement is established, the trade mark will either be removed from the goods, if possible, or the goods will be destroyed.
+If an infringement cannot be established, the trade mark owner may be liable for damages.
+If an infringement is established, the trade mark will either be removed from the goods, if possible, or the goods will be destroyed.

-Owing to the changes entailed by the Trade Mark Modernisation Act, an owner of a registered trade mark is also allowed to prohibit the transport of goods which will not be offered in the German market from third countries to Germany (ie, the mere transit), if these goods contain a trade mark which is identical to or in significant elements not distinguishable from the registered trade mark (see the new section 14a of the TMA).
+Owing to the changes entailed by the Trade Mark Modernisation Act, an owner of a registered trade mark is also allowed to prohibit the transport of goods which will not be offered in the German market from third countries to Germany (ie, the mere transit), if these goods contain a trade mark which is identical to or in significant elements not distinguishable from the registered trade mark (Section 14a of the TMA).
 However, this prohibition right applies only as long as the owner of the goods cannot prove that the owner of the registered trade mark is not allowed to prohibit the sale of the goods in the country of destination of the transport.

 German trade mark law contains numerous grounds for the revocation and cancellation of trade marks.